searchfe/makit/README.md

 })
 ```

+When we run `makit`(which is equivelant to `make all` cause `all` is the first rule), makit tries to make the target `all` which requires `a1.min.js` so the second rule will be applied firstly and its recipe is called to generate the target `a1.min.js`.
+The prerequisites for `all` has been fully resolved now and makit then tries to call its recipe, which is not defined for the above case so makit will just skip call the recipe and assume the target `all` is made successfully.

-See [/demo](https://github.com/searchfe/makit/tree/master/demo) directory for details.
+See [/demo](https://github.com/searchfe/makit/tree/master/demo) directory for a working demo.
-More details see the typedoc for [.rule()](https://searchfe.github.io/makit/modules/_index_.html#rule.)
+For more details see the typedoc for [.rule()](https://searchfe.github.io/makit/modules/_index_.html#rule.)

 ## Async (Promise & Callbacks)

-When the recipe returns a Promise, it'll be awaited.
+When the recipe returns a Promise, that promise will be awaited.

 ```javascript
 rule('a1.min.js', ['a.js'], async function () {